How Long Is a 4868 Extension?

 What If I Still Can’t Pay the Balance Due?

 If you’re still unable to pay your taxes after the extension period ends, contact the tax experts at Community Tax for help.
 Our tax advocates have decades of experience helping thousands of individuals and businesses resolve tax debt issues.
 We can get you out of your tax dilemma and help you avoid financial pitfalls in the future.
-Our certified accountants, enrolled agents, and tax attorneys are prepared to take on almost any tax situation imaginable, and they want to help you reach your financial goals.
+Our Certified Public Accountants, enrolled agents, and tax attorneys are prepared to take on almost any tax situation imaginable, and they want to help you reach your financial goals.

 Community Tax experts have the ability to represent you before the IRS and get them to agree with a payment plan.
 Don’t wait until the IRS issues a levy on your account to take action.
 You can take back the power of your finances with a payment plan negotiated with one of our professionals, whether it be an installment agreement, an offer in compromise, penalty abatement, hardship resolution, or other payment plan.